mohammadkhaleel1166/LibraryManagementSystem/README.md

 # Library Management System

-**This is a simple Java-based Library Management System** that allows users to manage books and patrons efficiently.
+**This is a Java-based Library Management System** that allows users to manage books and patrons efficiently.

 ## Features